minamagdyshehata/TeleBotTotal/README.md

 ## TeleBotTotal
-A python tool that makes it easy to build a telegram bot.
+A python module that makes it easy to build a telegram bot.

-I am a big fan of telegram bots and that is why I wrote that tool, hoping that it helps other programmers to built their own bots in whatever language they prefer.
+I am a big fan of telegram bots and that is why I wrote that module, hoping that it helps other programmers to built their own bots.

+tbt.py can be imported to any python script to use it's functions as shown in tbtUsage.py.

-My idea is to call tbt.py via command line with the Bot_Token as an argument and it returns the update weather it's text,contact,voice,video,audio,location,document or photo.
+it returns the update weather it's text,contact,voice,video,audio,location,document or photo.

-It can also send a text messages or a documents to a specific Chat ID.
+It can also send a text messages, Qop or a documents to a specific Chat ID.

-Here is the help menu :
+Here are the functions :

-              -h or --help                                              Show help menu.

-              <BotToken>                                                Gets the next update.
+              GetUpdates(Bot_Token)                                 Gets the next update.

-              <BotToken> msg <ChatID> <TextMessage>                     Sends a text message to a specific Chat ID.
+              SendMsg(Bot_Token,Chat_Id,message)                    Sends a text message to a specific Chat ID.

-              <BotToken> qop <ChatID> <Question,Option1,Option2,..>     Sends a question with options for answers to a specific Chat ID.
+              SendQop(Bot_Token,Chat_Id,qop)                        Sends a question with options to a specific Chat ID. qop is in the form of "Q?,OP1,OP2,.."

-              <BotToken> doc <ChatID> <FilePath>                        Sends a document to a specific Chat ID.
+              SendFile(Bot_Token,Chat_Id,file_path,file_caption)    Sends a document to a specific Chat ID.

-To use the script for the first time, run it without any arguments as it will check for needed modules and download anything that is missing.
-Then you can comment lines 10,11,12 and 13.

-The tool will always return the update in the following form:
+The module will always return the update in the following form:

              DataType#ChatID@Content